-The purpose of the form is for the Principal and STC to certify that the security and integrity of your school's test administration was maintained before, during, and after testing.
+The purpose of the form is for the Principal and School Test Coordinator to certify that the security and integrity of your school's test administration was maintained before, during, and after testing.
 Once materials have been securely destroyed or recycled, the Test Coordinator must complete and sign the Post-Test Certification Form.
 The Principal, if different from the Test Coordinator, must also sign the form.
 Refer to http://il.mypearsonsupport.com for a copy of the form.

 Note: Only one post-test certification form is needed per administration.
-A separate one does not need to be completed for CBT and PBT.
+A separate one does not need to be completed for computer-based tests and paper-based tests.